George Skafidas: UK Anti-Doping ban

 On 12 June 2011, GB sprinter Bernice Wilson, whom Skafidas was coaching tested positive following an in-competition test at the Bedford International Games.
 Skafidas was accused by Wilson that he had administered testosterone and other prohibited substances to her.
 As a result Bernice Wilson was banned from all sport for four years, on 13 September 2011.

-On 28 August 2013, the Bristih federation banned him from holding any UKA license for five years after former GB sprinter Bernice Wilson who he was coaching was banned for a drugs offence violating the anti-doping rule.
+On 28 August 2013, the British federation banned him from holding any UKA license for five years after former GB sprinter Bernice Wilson who he was coaching was banned for a drugs offence violating the anti-doping rule.
 Two years later, on 23 November 2015, Skafidas was provisionally suspended by Britain's governing body in a decision issued by UK Anti-Doping (UKAD) and in accordance with IAAF Anti-Doping Rules.

 On 16 March 2016, he eventually received a lifetime ban from all sport following nine Anti-Doping Rule Violations, all related to his conduct with international sprinter Bernice Wilson, as it was confirmed by UK Anti-Doping.